lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 #### Considerations on using ask pattern

-Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the `ask` pattern.
+Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the [`ask` pattern](https://doc.akka.io/docs/akka/2.6/typed/interaction-patterns.html#request-response).

-The code we introduced above creates an `EntityRef` from the `ShoppingCartServiceImpl`.
-This means it is code outside an actor (the `ServiceImpl`) trying to interact with an actor (the `EntityRef`). `EntityRef` provides an `ask()` overload out of the box meant to be used from outside actors which is the situation we're in.
+The code we introduced above creates an `EntityRef` from inside the `ShoppingCartServiceImpl` meaning we are calling the actor (the `EntityRef`) from outside the `ActorSystem`. `EntityRef` provides an `ask()` overload out of the box meant to be used from outside actors which is the situation we're in.

 ```scala
 implicit val askTimeout = Timeout(5.seconds)